intel/pepc/docs/pepc-pstates.rst

 Note, on some systems 'Pm' is lower than 'lfm'.
 For example, 'Pm' may be 500MHz, while 'lfm' may be 800MHz.
 On those system, Linux may be using 'lfm' as the minimum supported frequency limit.
-So from Linux perspecitve, the minimum frequency may be 800MHz, not 500MHz.
+So from Linux perspective, the minimum frequency may be 800MHz, not 500MHz.
 In this case '--min-freq 500MHz --mechanisms sysfs' will fail, while '--min-freq 500MHz --mechanisms sysfs' will succeed.
 And '--min-freq 500MHz' will also succeed, because by default, pepc tries all the available mechanisms.